-Jacqueline Gustafson serves as Program Director, which entails program administration, academic planning, and curriculum development.
-Additionally, Jacqueline Gustafson is a training group facilitator and professor for independent study courses.
-For six years, Jacqueline Gustafson has been involved in qualitative research in South America, and for two years she has co-led cross-cultural immersion experiences to a practicum site in South America.
+America, and for two years she has co-led cross-cultural immersion experiences to a practicum site in South America.
 She was a guest speaker at an international psychology conference in Sao Paulo, Brazil.
-She is a member of the American Psychological Association, Western Psychological Association, Christian Association of Psychological Studies, and Psi Chi.
+She is a member of the American Psychological Association, Western Psychological Association, Christian Association of Psychological Studies, and Psi Chi, the National Honor Society in Psychology.